-- 1. If an employee and/or supervisor believes that a task requires respiratory protection they must contact Environmental Safety for assessment.
-There are different types of respirators for different tasks, and contaminant.
-No single respirator protects against all contaminants.
-A Job Hazard Analysis is performed, along with an Exposure Assessment which may include personal air monitoring. - 2.
-Employees are protected from respiratory hazards through engineering controls that are part of the building ventilation system.
-For example, fume hoods and portable exhaust in labs; local exhaust in art studios and shop areas. - 3.
-The department supervisor is responsible for implementing the Respiratory Protection Program for his/her department.
-For a respiratory protection program to be effective, a cooperative effort between the department, the employee and Environmental Safety must occur. - 4.
-Environmental Safetyn will determine if there is a need for a respiratory protection program.
-It is the responsibility of the department to purchase appropriate respirators for the department.
+- Employees are protected from respiratory hazards through engineering controls that are part of the building ventilation system.
+For example, fume hoods and portable exhaust in labs; local exhaust in art studios and shop areas. - Public Health & Environmental Safety will determine if there is a need for a respiratory protection program.
+It is the responsibility of the department to purchase appropriate respirators for the department. - PHES will recommend to the department supervisor in writing which employees, if any be included in the Respiratory Protection Program.